ZackAkil/rgb-neural-net/README.md

 ### What & Why?
 This poject is to build an artistic physical visualisation for training neural networks.
 It will serve to help with understanding how nerual networks work along with being aesthetically pleasing.

+### What it does
+The rgb network comprised of an array of rgb leds with side glow fiber optic tubing.
+An arduino drived teh led array, and a raspberry pi tell the arduino which leds to display.
+The raspberry pi acts as a local webserver and recieved API commands for what leds to turn on and which colour.

+## Its making
 ### Installing arduino to raspberr pi
 ```
 sudo apt-get install arduino